-Aden, Yemen, September 20, 2021 — Ahead of the high-level meeting on Yemen at the United Nations General Assembly this Wednesday, the International Rescue Committee (IRC) is calling on world leaders to leverage their position to push for a ceasefire and recognize the devastating human cost of insufficient funding of Yemen’s humanitarian response plan.
+Aden, Yemen, 22 September 2021 — Ahead of the high-level meeting on Yemen at the United Nations General Assembly this Wednesday, the International Rescue Committee (IRC) is calling on world leaders to leverage their position to push for a ceasefire and recognise the devastating human cost of insufficient funding of Yemen’s humanitarian response plan.
 With this year’s response plan just over 50% funded but nearly 70% of Yemen’s population reliant on aid, millions of lives are at stake.

 Tamuna Sabadze, IRC Yemen Country Director at the International Rescue Committee said:

 “The economic crisis and a lack of basic services have already triggered recent demonstrations and insecurity in southern Yemen.
 Yemenis cannot afford to see even more lifesaving services halted because of a lack of funding.
 Ultimately, an end to attacks on civilians, a ceasefire and a political process to achieve sustainable peace are the topmost needs, however as long as the crisis continues, the unhindered and uninterrupted humanitarian response remains a lifeline for two in every three Yemenis.

 “The cost of underfunding this year is clear.
 15 million Yemenis do not have access to safe water and sanitation and require assistance, but the water, sanitation and hygiene sector is funded at less than 10%.
 Clean water is even more important today to stop outbreaks of COVID-19 and other diseases such as cholera which wreaked havoc on Yemen’s already fragile health system.